kelgharbi/my_notes/Diet.md

 Lentils
 Beans (kidney, pinto and white)
 Whole grains
-Apples, blueberries, almonds and pistachios
+Pommes, myrtilles, amandes and pistaches

 2000kcal for example
 120~180g of protain